acgd-webdev-5/interactive-wireframe-check-in/README.md

 deliverables: 'Working website'
 ---

-# Interactive wireframe critique
+# Pattern library critique

 ## Overview

-Time in class to complete the “Hand-in” component of the Interactive wireframe project.
+Time in class to complete the “Hand-in” component of the Pattern library project.